jpgmv1998/espm157_finalProject_deforestationPattern/proposal.md

 CRS: LongLat (coordinate system), SAD69_pre96_BRonly (datum), not projected

-2. Brazilian Municipalities Boundaries (2015) - Source: IBGE (<ftp://geoftp.ibge.gov.br/organizacao_do_territorio/malhas_territoriais/malhas_municipais/municipio_2015/Brasil/BR/br_municipios.zip>)

-Contains a shapefile with municipal perimeter for full Brazilian extension with 2015 as the year of reference (most recent).

-CRS: SIRGAS 2000 longlat (not projected)

-3. Legal Amazon (*Amazonia Legal*) Perimeter Shapefile - Source: INPE (<http://www.dpi.inpe.br/amb_data/Shapefiles/UF_AmLeg_LLwgs84.zip>)
+2. Legal Amazon (*Amazonia Legal*) Perimeter Shapefile - Source: INPE (<http://www.dpi.inpe.br/amb_data/Shapefiles/UF_AmLeg_LLwgs84.zip>)

-Shapefile with the Legal Amazon Limits.
+Shapefile with the Legal Amazon Limits and the State Boundaries.
 Legal Amazon is geopoltical division of Brazil, includes the whole Brazilian Amazon Biome, part of the Cerrado and the Pantanal.
 More info about it: (<https://en.wikipedia.org/wiki/Legal_Amazon>)

 ### Inspirational Graphics